Gabaquero/LDRProject/README.md

 # LDRProject
-Line Detection Robot for the Lonestar-Montgomery engineering club
+Line Detection Robot for the Lonestar-Montgomery engineering society